angelamcosta/born2beroot/README.md

     apt-get install libpam-pwquality
 ```

-To set up a strong password policy.
-We will alter in the /etc/pam.d/common-password file the following line:
+To set up a strong password policy we will alter in the /etc/pam.d/common-password file the following line:

 ```
     password    requisite       pam_quality.so  retry=3 difok=7 minlen=10 dcredit=-1 ucredit=-1 maxrepeat=3 enforce_for_root reject_username